How does this medication work? What will it do for me?

 It is important that you take this medication exactly as prescribed by your doctor.
 If you vomit shortly after taking capecitabine, contact your doctor for instruction on whether to take more medication or not.
 If you miss a dose of this medication, skip the missed dose and go back to your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store this medication at room temperature, protect it from excessive heat and direct light, and keep it out of the reach of children.
+Store this medication at room temperature in its original container, protect it from excessive heat and direct light, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.